 By Sierra Pellechio, Hepatitis Delta Connect Coordinator

-Hepatitis D is an aggressive form of hepatitis that can only exist alongside hepatitis B. This means that all hepatitis B patients are at risk for hepatitis D, but so are people who have not received the hepatitis B vaccination series.
+Hepatitis delta is an aggressive form of hepatitis that can only exist alongside hepatitis B. This means that all hepatitis B patients are at risk for hepatitis delta, but so are people who have not received the hepatitis B vaccination series.

 The good news is that the hepatitis B vaccine series can prevent both viruses in people who are not already infected.
 Once completed, the vaccine can provide a lifetime of protection!